 The principal activities of the Company are those of general wholesale trade (including general importers and exporters).
-There have been no significant changes to the Company's principal activities during the financial year.
-The Company was dormant during the financial year.
+There have been no significant changes to the Company's principal activities during the financial period.
+The Company was dormant during the financial period and had ceased business on 19 March 2021 and will apply for deregistration subsequent to the financial period end date.